 44. Broadcast live video.
 Facebook Live and Twitter video posts receive the most reactions.
 It doesn’t have to be professionally filmed (you will get better with practice) people just want to see your personality.

 45. Share your blog posts.
 If you don’t have one you can set one up for free with WordPress this allows you to write about your industry and not clutter up your website with lots of additional pages.
 Your blog will also attract search engine enquiries and further enhance your credibility.

 46. Old blog posts.
 Look at which posts were the most popular, update if the information is out of date, add more or new images and share again.

 47. How to videos.
 It is no accident that YouTube is full of these and a lot of them are uploaded to attract you to their website.
 If you sell a product and are often asked how do I use it?
 Or if you sell a service and get asked the same question regularly make a video of the answer.
 Upload to YouTube and share it.
-No need to do it professionally at first if it is clear and provides the answer it will work.
+No need to pay a professional, if it is clear and provides the answer it will work.
 If it becomes really popular then you can invest in having it produced professionally and feature it on your website.
 I found a great tool which allows you to edit and make videos of what is happening on your computer screen called Screencast-O-Matic

 48. Gifs.
 A series of images which are animated.
 You can use free online tools to make your own and these can be funny or factual.
 Here is an example of one I created for one of my clients whose followers are EV drivers.
 Giphy is easy to use and perfect for social media.